 A Swedish computer programmer and is hailed as one of the pioneers of computer programming.
 He introduced the renowned programming languages including Pascal, Euler, Algol-W, Modula/Modula-2, and Oberon/Oberon-2/-7.

 Another relatively simpler programming language known as PL/o was also designed by Wirth.
 PL/o now serves as the foundation for compiler design classes in universities.
 His contribution in the field of computer programming won him the prestigious Turing Award in ’84.

 Bill Gates is an American business tycoon and we know he founded (along with Paul Allen), and the former CEO of Microsoft.
 He is perhaps the greatest computer programmer of our age and also a venture capitalist and humanitarian.

 He is the prime example of entrepreneurship in the world today.
 The name Windows is synonymous with Bill Gates and whenever a mention of the operating system is made, Windows happens to be the top-of-the-mind brand.

 He personally supervised each code his office sent out for the first 5 years at Microsoft.
 Then corrected those he found buggy or incorrect.
 Apart from being a skilled programmer, he’s widely recognized for his bigheartedness with which he donates to charities.

 Dennis Ritchie was a computer scientist and is responsible for setting up the digital era of ours presently.
-He devised C programming language which is employed by many software applications, operating systems and has served as the benchmark for the programming languages that followed.
+He devised C programming language which is employed by many software applications, operating systems, and has served as the benchmark for the programming languages that followed.

 As mentioned above he co-created UNIX with Ken Thompson. ’83 won him the Turing Award from ACM and several other accolades.
 Upon his passing the Fedora 16 Linux distribution was released as part of honoring his memory.

-Let us know which programmer among most influential computer programmers has influenced you the most in the comments section below.
+Let us know which programmer among the most influential computer programmers has influenced you the most in the comments section below.